Mawulijo/building-web-apps-with-go/README.md

-## This codebase is basically a code from the book "Build Web Apps With Go"
+## This codebase is basically exercises from the book "Build Web Apps With Go" by Jeremy Saenz